Skip to Main Content

 1. Be cautious of unexpected emails or messages requesting sensitive information or containing suspicious links.

-2. Verify the authenticity of websites by checking for secure connections (https://) before entering any personal data.
 Bonus tip!
 A secure URL always begins with “https” instead of “http”.
 The “s” stands for “secure” which means the website is using an extra layer of security.

 3. Avoid clicking on unknown links in emails or messages; instead, manually enter the website address or use trusted bookmarks.